• Skip to primary navigation

 • ½ teaspoon freshly ground black pepper

-• 2 tablespoons all-purpose flour or use 1 tablespoon cornstarch
+• 2 tablespoons all-purpose flour, or use 1 tbsp cornstarch

 • 1 teaspoon fresh thyme